A comprehensive resource for safe and responsible laser use

 - First, there is actually a safety factor built into the NOHD.
 It is conservative, so a person could be well within the NOHD (closer to the laser) before any detectable change happens to the retina.

-- Second, the NOHD is based on experiments where the laser and the target (a monkey's eye) were fixed in place at a short distance.
-This is not the same as in a protest situation where the laser is much further from the target (the beam has spread out) and both are moving relative to each other (further spreading out the laser beam's heat).
+- Second, the NOHD is based on experiments where the laser and the target (a monkey's eye) were fixed in place.
+This is not the same as in a protest situation where the laser and target are moving relative to each other (further spreading out the laser beam's heat).

 - Finally, the NOHD was determined based on the smallest visually detectable change to the retina.
 It is likely that such a small injury would not normally be noticed, or would heal just as small skin burns heal.